ARM-software/Arm-2D/examples/[template][pc][vscode]/README.md

 ![HomeBrewEnv](../../documentation/pictures/homebrewenv.png)

-Please copy the part in the red box and paste to the shell to "**add Howbrew to your PATH**".
+Please copy the contents of the red box and paste them into the shell to "**add Howbrew to your PATH**".

-**NOTE**: Your command line will be different from mine as it contains the user name of the machine.
+**NOTE**: Your command line will differ from mine because it includes the machine's username.